Culture

 The game of listening and identifying to the incense is called Kumiko.

-Prepare several kinds of incense wood and divide them into small pieces and wrap them in incense packages.
+Prepare several kinds of incense wood, divide them into small pieces, and wrap them in incense packages.

-Without knowing which incense is which, they burned one at a time, and the participants thought about the type of incense while turning the incense burner.
+Without knowing which incense was which, they burned one at a time, and the participants thought about the type of incense while turning the incense burner.

 Once you have written your answers on a piece of paper in your hand and turned them in, we will match your answers.
 Your grade is determined by the number of correct answers.
 Some Kumiko are based on seasons, places of interest, or literature.